refractionPOINT/lce_doc/docs/events-overview.md

 }
 ```

-For processes, the parent relationship will simply be the parent process and child process (i.e. the parent spawned the child).
-Other events may be less obvious.
-For example for a `NETWORK_SUMMARY` event, the `parent` will be the process that generated the network connections.
+The parent-child relationship serves to describe parent and child processes via the [`NEW_PROCESS`](events.md#NEW_PROCESS) or [`EXISTING_PROCESS`](events.md#EXISTING_PROCESS) events, but other types of events may also have parents.
+For example, on [`NETWORK_SUMMARY`](events.md#NETWORK_SUMMARY) events, the `parent` will be the process that generated the network connections.

-> If using custom storage + searching solutions it will be helpful to index the values of `routing/this` and `routing/parent` for each event, doing so will allow you to very quickly find the root cause and actions of everything on your hosts.
+> Tip: when using custom storage and/or searching solutions it's helpful to index the values of `routing/this` and `routing/parent` for each event.
+Doing so will speed up searching during threat hunting and investigations.

 Finally, the `routing/target` is only sometimes found in an event, and it represents a second related (without having a parent-child relationship).
 For example, in the `NEW_REMOTE_THREAD` event, this `target` represents the process where the remote thread was created.